7 Churn Rate Statistics For eCommerce Stores

 7) SaaS churn rates are lower, typically 4% to 6% monthly, for comparison

-When comparing different subscription models, SaaS businesses enjoy significantly lower churn rates than eCommerce subscriptions.
+When comparing different subscription models, SaaS businesses often enjoy lower churn rates than eCommerce subscriptions.
 Data shows that typical SaaS churn rates fall between 4-6% monthly.

 This lower churn rate stems from the business-critical nature of many SaaS tools.
 Organizations often integrate these platforms deeply into their workflows, making switching costs higher.